Introduction to threads with C++11

 cout << text << endl;

 In the first line of the above output, the ‘Hello’ and ‘World’ are not on seperate lines.
-Something is not completely right, but the why and how to fix will be covered in my next article.
+Something is not entirely right, but the why and how to fix it will be covered in my next article.